robin-mbg/switch-git/README.md

 # switch-git
-oh-my-zsh plugin for easy switching between git repositories
+oh-my-zsh plugin for easy switching between git repositories.
+Just type `sgr <some part of you repo's name>`, press enter and you're there.
+For additional features, see below.

 ## oh-my-zsh installation